epocaipath/Annot-CLAM-CycleGAN/docs/README.md

 ***How does CLAM work?** Clustering-constrained Attention Multiple Instance Learning (CLAM) is a deep-learning-based weakly-supervised method that uses attention-based learning to automatically identify sub-regions of high diagnostic value in order to accurately classify the whole slide, while also utilizing instance-level clustering over the representative regions identified to constrain and refine the feature space.*

 © [Mahmood Lab](http://www.mahmoodlab.org) - This code is made available under the GPLv3 License and is available for non-commercial academic purposes.

-## Updates:
-* 05/24/2021: Script for heatmap visualization now available via **create_heatmaps.py**, with the configuration template located in **heatmaps/configs**.
-See [Heatmap visualization for demo and instructions.](#Heatmap-Visualization)
-* 03/01/2021: New, fast patching/feature extraction pipeline is now available. **TL;DR:** since CLAM only requires image features for training, it is not necessary to save the actual image patches, the new pipeline rids of this overhead and instead only saves the coordinates of image patches during "patching" and loads these regions on the fly from WSIs during feature extraction.
-This is significantly faster than the old pipeline and usually only takes 1-2s for "patching" and a couple minutes to featurize a WSI.
-To use the new pipeline, make sure you are calling **create_patches_fp.py** and **extract_features_fp.py** instead of the old **create_patches.py** and **extract_features.py** scripts.

-Note that the README has been updated to use the new, faster pipeline by default.
-If you still wish to use the old pipeline, refer to: [Guide for Old Pipeline](README_old.md).
-It saves tissue patches, which is signficantly slower and takes up a lot of storage space but can still be useful if you need to work with original image patches instead of feature embeddings.

 ## Pre-requisites:
 * Linux (Tested on Ubuntu 18.04)